 Our foundation curriculum offers a fundamental approach to master the basics of training.

-In this program, our expert team of coaches will address proper movement mechanics for running, jumping, and lifting.
+In the Foundational Athletic Development Program, our expert team of coaches will address proper movement mechanics for running, jumping, and lifting.
 Along with mechanics, we will address developing core strength/stability in order to control our body in athletic positions.
 Flexibility and mobility will be addressed so athletes can perform through the full range of motion, as well as decrease the risk of injury.

 Our vision is for our beginner athletes to master the basic athletic movement patterns so we can develop a solid foundation for each individual.
 With the solid foundation, our goal is to graduate every athlete into our upper level Competitive and Elite curriculum.